codersclub/emlog.ml/docs/api.md

 # &#x1f34e; API documentation

+Emlog
-Emlog Pro version supports the interface (API) call function, and developers can interact with the emlog system by calling the API.
+pro version supports the interface (API) calling function, and developers can interact with the emlog system by calling the API.
+For example: docking with article publishing software to realize automatic publication of articles; docking with WeChat applet to realize diversified article display; docking with browser plug-ins to realize more convenient note publishing function, etc. For detailed interface description, please refer to the following content.
-For example:
-docking with article publishing software to realize automatic publishing of articles;
-docking with WeChat applets to realize diversified article display;
-docking with browser plug-ins to realize more convenient note publishing functions, etc.
-For detailed interface description, please refer to the following content.

-!> This document is written based on the latest version of Emlog pro, the lower version may not be compatible, please upgrade to the latest version first.
+!> This document is written based on the latest version of emlog pro.
+Lower versions may not be compatible.
+Please upgrade to the latest version first.

 ## Interface authentication